A taste of FAITH, a touch of LAUGHTER.

 Wow, I thought….brave man!
 What is he doing here?
 Must be here to see the Principal, who I know is a religious man.
 I continued on with my work.

 There was a knock at the door of my classroom.
 I opened it, and there was the guy with the big cross on his chest…..he said, “Are you Ann?”
 I said wonderingly, “Yes” and he said, “I’ve come to visit you.”
 Seeing my bewildered look, he said, “Didn’t you get the letter?”
 I told him that I hadn’t received a letter and he explained that the church I had written to in Toronto had contacted a church on the island, and they had contacted him about me.
-He was a lay preacher, a pilot, traveling by seaplane around the logging camps in my area, telling people about Jesus!
+He was a lay preacher from the United Church, a pilot by the name of Bill Eliason, traveling by seaplane (the George H. Pringle 2 Mission plane) around the logging camps in my area, telling people about Jesus!

 I was touched…..someone out there cared about me!
 We talked…..I told him my current life problems, and he told me how to have a relationship with Jesus.
 This was something new to me.
 I was really encouraged!